 The term of the agreement will continue until the earlier of the date that no valid claim in a licensed patent remains enforceable or payment of earned royalties, once such payments begin, ceases for more than four consecutive calendar quarters.
 We have not yet commenced payment of royalties to WSU pursuant to the terms of the agreement, since, as of the date of this report, we do not have any approved products with respect to which we may generate revenue.
 If any of our product candidates to which the patents relate are approved for commercial sale, our obligations to pay royalties would commence upon net sales of such approved product candidates and cease no later than the date that no valid claim in a licensed patent remains enforceable.
 Such licensed patents in major markets with respect to indications we are currently pursuing will expire on dates ranging from 2023 to 2032, exclusive of any patent term adjustment or patent term extension.
 We may terminate this agreement with 90 days' prior written notice to WSU.
-WSU may also terminate this agreement with 90 days' prior written notice in the case of our failure to make a timely payment owed to WSU) following our failure to conduct certain development activities for two consecutive calendar quarters or upon our material breach of the agreement and our failure to cure any such breach within 90 days of our receipt of notice of such breach from WSU (or within 30 days in the case of our failure to make a timely payment owed to WSU).
+WSU may terminate this agreement with 90 days' prior written notice if we fail to achieve certain performance milestones by the agreed upon dates.
+WSU may also terminate this agreement with 90 days' prior written notice in the case of our failure to make a timely payment owed to WSU) following our failure to cure any such breach within 90 days of our receipt of notice of such breach from WSU (or within 30 days in the case of our failure to make a timely payment owed to WSU).

-In 2014 and 2015, we received \$250,000 and \$500,000, respectively, from the Washington Life Sciences Discovery Fund, or LSDF, under the terms of two matching grant award agreements.
+In 2014 and 2015, we received \$250,000 and \$500,000, respectively, from the Washington Life Sciences Discovery Fund ("LSDF") under the terms of two matching grant award agreements.
 The consummation of the Company's initial public offering in September 2020 was a triggering event under the terms of the grant and the liability was remeasured to the pay-off amount of \$1.5 million as of September 30, 2020 and repaid in full as of December 31, 2020.